Course Directory

 Universal Credit 2: Calculating Universal Credit

-This half day course enables delegates to identify the rates associated with each element in a claim, and to calculate the Housing Cost element and Childcare elements within a claim.
+In this half day we'll identify the rates associated with each element in a claim, and to calculate the Housing Cost element and Childcare elements within a claim.
 We cover how work allowances and taper rates are applied, and look the ways capital and income are taken into account.
 We'll also get on top of Assessment Periods and changes of circumstances.

 Attendance Allowance - Applications